All Episodes

 President tweeted out the U.S. is considering, in addition to other options, stopping all trade with any country doing business with North Korea.

-And last week, prior to the hydrogen bomb test, the U.S. and South Korea, well, they carried out a massive show of force and conducted a simulated live fire bombing raid.
+And last week prior to the hydrogen bomb test, the U.S. and South Korea, well, they carried out a massive show of force and conducted a simulated live-fire bombing raid.

-Now there are, as I've been saying, there's no good solutions to deal with this madman.
+Now, there are, as I've been saying, there's no good solutions to deal with this madman, and in large part because of how we were put in this position.

 Bill Clinton thought he could bribe his way into safety and security and that they'd be honest and uphold their end of the bargain.